grsw7790/GSweeneyFinal/codeDoc.md

     AppDispBoard(board);
   }
 ```
-This state implements the reset after touch in the game over state and the recieving of user input on the start screen and responds correctly
+This state implements the reset after touch in the game over state and the receiving of user input on the start screen and responds correctly
 to the input by setting the number of players.